Axel Toupane

-Axel Joseph Jean-Jacques Toupane (born July 23, 1992) is a French professional basketball player for FC Porto of the Liga Portuguesa de Basquetebol (LPB).
-Toupane also represents the senior French national team in international events.
+Axel Joseph Jean-Jacques Toupane (born July 23, 1992) is a French professional basketball player for Saint-Quentin of the LNB Élite.
 At 2.01 m tall and 101 kg, he plays at the shooting guard and small forward positions.
+Toupane has represented the senior French national team in international events previously.

 Axel Toupane is a graduate of Bocconi University, HEC Paris, and Emlyon Business School.

 Professional career

 SIG Strasbourg (2011–2015)

 From 2008 to 2011, Toupane spent time with the Élan Béarnais Pau-Orthez and SIG Strasbourg under-21 teams before joining the SIG Strasbourg senior squad for the 2011–12 LNB Pro A season.
 As a rookie, he averaged 2.5 points and 1.4 rebounds in 22 French Pro A League games.
 In the 2012–13 season, Toupane averaged 3.9 points and 1.9 rebounds per game in 35 games as he helped Strasbourg reach the French Leaders Cup Final.
 He was considerably more effective the following season, as he averaged 6.1 points and 2.5 rebounds per game, playing in 41 games.

 Following the 2013–14 season, Toupane entered the 2014 NBA draft, but he was not selected.
 He then competed in the 2014 NBA Summer League for the Dallas Mavericks' affiliated team, for which he averaged 3.5 points and 2.0 rebounds per game over four games.
 He returned to Strasbourg following his play in the Summer League, and in the 2014–15 season, Toupane averaged 7.5 points, 2.5 rebounds and 1.4 assists per game in 42 Pro A games.
 Strasbourg finished as the regular-season leaders for a second straight year in 2015 and also won the French Cup and the French Leaders Cup.